Case Study: 100 homes, Wychavon District Council

 Result

-A planning application was submitted in July 2022; however, the council failed to determine the application in time.
+A planning application was submitted; however, the council failed to determine the application in time.
 An appeal was submitted on grounds of non-determination, and is currently ongoing.

 Case Studies